 Erik “Trek” Utrecht, owner of Michigan Defensive Firearms Institute (MDFI), has been the tip of the spear in this effort.
 He uncovered that a member of the gun community was defrauding friends and community members out of money in the name of the slain agent.
 Utrecht and others immediately exposed the scam, which had pulled in roughly $11,000.

 With a background as a private investigator, Utrecht took it upon himself to get involved directly.
-He worked with the Terry family and help set things right.
+He worked with the Terry family and helped set things right.

 By contacting Michelle Terry-Balogh, Brian’s sister, and convincing her that he was (in his words) “not a certifiable nut-job,” Utrecht laid out his plan to raise funds for the Foundation.
-Riding his bike solo from Terry’s hometown in Michigan, all the way to the Arizona border, ending at the Border Patrol outpost in Bisbee.
+He rode his bike solo from Terry’s hometown in Michigan all the way to the Arizona border, ending at the Border Patrol outpost in Bisbee.
 The journey was a total of 2,000 miles.
 After training for five months, Utrecht accomplished the task in 25 days, raising an amazing $30,000 for the foundation.

 The bike ride gained national attention.
-Utrecht publicized this politically-charged issue through print, social-media videos, podcasts and on radio shows.
-The firearms-manufacturing and training community began to rally around the cause.
+Utrecht publicized this politically charged issue through print, social media videos, podcasts, and radio shows.
+The firearms manufacturing and training community began to rally around the cause.
 ATEi and Dark Angel Medical used their influence to host the “Danger Zone Party” in Las Vegas during SHOT Show.
-Auctions were held with all proceeds going to the foundation.
+Auctions were held, and all proceeds went to the foundation.

 The foundation provides emotional and financial assistance to other Border Patrol agents and families.
-There are scholarships for students and recognition of the “top-performing graduate of each U.S. Border Patrol BORTAC agent training class with the Brian A. Terry Award.”
+There are student scholarships and recognition of the “top-performing graduate of each U.S. Border Patrol BORTAC agent training class with the Brian A. Terry Award.”

 By the end of 2017, all the gunmen suspected to be involved in Terry’s death had been rounded up.

-It should be noted, not a single member of the U.S. government has been held accountable for participating in this disastrous operation.
+It should be noted that not a single member of the U.S. government has been held accountable for participating in this disastrous operation.

 Visit HonorBrianTerry.com for more information.